hamsoftug/hamsoftug.github.io/README.md

 ## Description

-It uses [Jekyll](https://jekyllrb.com/) and is served over [Github Pages](https://pages.github.com/).
-It is based on a Jekyll theme called Sleek, which focuses on speed performance & SEO best practices.
+The site uses [Jekyll](https://jekyllrb.com/) and is served over [Github Pages](https://pages.github.com/).
+It is based on a theme called Sleek, which focuses on speed performance & SEO best practices.

 For development, I use [Gulp](https://gulpjs.com/).